rykerboeh/telco-churn-python/README.md

 ## Overview
-This project aims to explore and analyze a telcom customer churn dataset to identify major drivers of customer churn and recommend retention strategies.
+This project aims to explore and analyze a telcom customer churn dataset to identify major drivers of customer churn and recommend a retention strategy.

 ## Project Structure